Mutual Information Optimization for SIM-Based Holographic MIMO Systems: Introduction

-To address the above limitations, multi-layer metasurface structures have emerged as a promising solution for flexibly forming different radiation patterns compared to their single-layer counterparts.
-Such structures, called \acp{SIM}, were recently introduced \cite{an2023stacked}, which is inspired from the architecture of a deep neural network \cite{liu2022programmable}.
-Indeed, \acp{SIM} mirrors the multi-layer structure of neural networks that are, if properly trained, capable of modeling various functions with improved signal processing capabilities.
-In the same way, when metasurface layers are properly placed, \ac{SIM} can implement signal processing directly in the \ac{EM} wave domain.
+To address the above limitations, multi-layer metasurface structures have emerged as a promising solution for flexibly forming different radiation patterns compared to their single-layer counterparts \cite{an2024exploiting}.
+Such structures, called \acp{SIM}, were recently introduced \cite{an2023stacked}, and their origin was inspired from the architecture of a deep neural network \cite{liu2022programmable}.
+Indeed, \acp{SIM} mirror the multi-layer structure of neural networks that are capable of modeling various functions with improved signal processing capabilities.
+Similarly, when metasurface layers are properly placed, \ac{SIM} can implement signal processing directly in the \ac{EM} wave domain.
 This approach can potentially reduce the reliance~on digital beamforming and high-precision digital-to-analog converters.

 In \cite{an2024two}, the signal processing capabilities of SIMs were exploited for the implementation of 2D \ac{DFT} for \ac{DOA} estimation.
 Moreover, a hybrid channel estimator, in which the received training symbols were processed first in the wave domain and later in the digital domain, was proposed in \cite{nadeem2023hybrid}.
-A general path loss model for an SIM-assisted wireless communication system was developed in \cite{hassan2024efficient}, based on which, an algorithm for the receive power maximization was derived.
 In \cite{an2023stackedmulti}, the authors studied the achievable sum-rate maximization for a downlink channel between a SIM-assisted base station and multiple single-antenna users.
 Integrating SIMs with transmitters and receivers into the so-called SIM-based HMIMO system, which performs signal precoding and combining in the wave domain, was proposed in \cite{an2023stackedholo}.
-The introduced channel fitting approach enables the SIM-based HMIMO system to achieve significant channel capacity gains compared to mMIMO and RIS-assisted counterparts.
-Furthermore, the achievable rate optimization for the SIM-based HMIMO system was studied in \cite{papazafeiropoulos2024achievable}.
+Moreover, the achievable rate optimization for the SIM-based HMIMO system was studied in \cite{papazafeiropoulos2024achievable}.